Amay12Singh/Amay12Singh/README.md

 ### Glad to see you here! &nbsp; !

-I'm a Third year student majoring in Industrial Design 🎓 from National Institute of Technology, Rourkela 🏛.
+I'm a Final year student majoring in Industrial Design 🎓 from National Institute of Technology, Rourkela 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.I'm currently into Web Development 🕸️ and working on my Data Structures and Algorithms.